 Ask open-ended questions

 Ask open-ended questions.
 That is, those starting with what, why or how?
-This will, in time, show the person that you expect them to get involved more often than usual when dealing with you.
+This will, in time, show the person that you expect them to regularly engage with you.

 Wait for a response